guillermoojeda/guillermoojeda/README.md

 #### Data Analysis

 If you´d like to see some of my skills on data analysis, take a look to my blog at https://guiojdata.wordpress.com/.
-Here, you can see som of my works, like this PowerBi panel that analyzes the evolution of Covid in Argentina.
+Here, you can see some of my works, like this PowerBi panel that analyzes the evolution of Covid in Argentina.
 ![Image of Weather App](https://github.com/guillermoojeda/guillermoojeda/blob/main/Images/Argentina_Covid_small.jpg)

 ### Remote Sensing